Ibukun-Oluwatosin/save-smart/README.md

 ## Data Source

-The data used for this analysis is contained in the [savesmartresponses.csv](https://github.com/Ibukun-Oluwatosin/Nigeria-Skincare-Revenue/blob/main/skincare_sales_data_csv.csv)](https://github.com/Ibukun-Oluwatosin/save-smart/blob/main/Save%20Smart%20(Responses).xlsx)` file.
-It includes various attributes such as date of sale, product category, sales channel, and sales amount.
+The data used for this analysis is contained in the [savesmartresponses.csv](https://github.com/Ibukun-Oluwatosin/save-smart/blob/main/Save%20Smart%20(Responses).xlsx)` file.
+It includes various attributes such as age group, savings plan, savings frequency, and so on.

 ## Tools and Technologies

-- **R**: Used for data cleaning and initial analysis.
-Key libraries include Pandas for data manipulation and Matplotlib for basic visualizations.
 - **Tableau**: Used for creating the final interactive dashboard.
 - **excel spreadsheet**: clean data, create pivot tables and basic visualizations
     - [Download here](https://microsoft.com)